mkornfeld/hugo_profile/content/blogs/forecasting_energy_markets.md

 I perform a GridSearch across a Support Vector regressor, a XGBoost regressor, and a RandomForest regressor.
 First, I

-To build the models, I first call the shift_values() method to shift the values being predicted up a row so that the features in each row will forecast the value for the next day.
-Next, I call train_models(), which calls the models and performs a GridSearch, trains each model on a 80/20 split, and then performs a forecast by using the datapoints forecasted as the features.
+To build the models, I first call the ```shift_values()``` method to shift the values being predicted up a row so that the features in each row will forecast the value for the next day.
+Next, I call ```train_models()```, which calls the models and performs a GridSearch, trains each model on a 80/20 split, and then performs a forecast by using the datapoints forecasted as the features.
 I then store the error and the predictions for each model.
-Afterwards, I align the predictions with the dates they correspond to through update_df().
+Afterwards, I align the predictions with the dates they correspond to through ```update_df()```.

-Finally, I call plot_best_model() to plot with the smallest MAE, while plot_data() plots all three models trained from the GridSearch.
-Calling find_best_model() works through the above steps and plots the best model.
-Calling the regerssors attribute will display the final models created for each regressor.
+Finally, I call ```plot_best_model()``` to plot with the smallest MAE, while plot_data() plots all three models trained from the GridSearch.
+Calling ```find_best_model()``` works through the above steps and plots the best model.
+Calling the regressors attribute will display the final models created for each regressor.
 Below, I work through two examples.

 ```Python
 params = {